KazaiMazai/SwiftletModel/README.md

 When `resolve()` is called all entities are pulled from the context storage and put in its place according to the nested shape in denormalized form.

-### Batch nested models query
+### Bulk nested models query

-Batch nested models query is s quick way to fetch related models graph up to a certain depth.
+Bulk nested models query is s quick way to fetch related models graph up to a certain depth.
-It's possible to query all nested models at once in a single line:
+It's possible to query entity with all nested related models at once in a single line:

 ```swift
 let user = User